 - Emotional dysregulation or emotional exhaustion

-- Changes in beliefs, values, or view of workplace/world
+- Changes in beliefs, values, or views of the workplace/world

 Causes of Empathy Burnout

-There are a variety of factors that can contribute to the onset of empathy burnout.
-These are mainly linked to the absorption and over-personalization of another person’s emotions.
-For example, empathy burnout can be caused by living during a time of distressing events, such as the COVID-19 pandemic, war, or a mass shooting.
-With the rise of social media, having constant access to current news at any time can further increase one’s risk of experiencing this condition.
+Various factors can contribute to the onset of empathy burnout, much of which relates to the absorption and over-personalization of another person’s emotions.
+For example, empathy burnout can result from living during a time of distressing events, such as the COVID-19 pandemic, war, or a mass shooting.
+With the rise of social media, having constant access to current news can further increase the risk of experiencing this condition.

 Causes of empathy burnout may include:

-- Distressing current events: It can be challenging to find solace from the barrage of disheartening world news and events.
+- Distressing current events: Finding solace from the barrage of disheartening world news and events can be challenging.
 A person may easily become overwhelmed after emphasizing for others affected.

-- Toxicity in social media: Seeing bad news or events constantly online can leave a person feeling drained after extending their compassion to others in distress.
+- Toxicity in social media: Seeing bad news or events constantly online can leave individuals feeling drained after extending their compassion to others in distress.

-- Societal demands: Societal expectations for one to maintain a healthy lifestyle, exercise, socialize with friends, and be financially stable–all while remaining supportive of loved ones and a “productive, good” person–is exhausting.
+- Societal demands: Societal expectations for one to maintain a healthy lifestyle, exercise, socialize with friends, and be financially stable–all while remaining supportive of loved ones and a “productive, good” person–are exhausting.

-- Increase in responsibilities: Think of this as adding another heaping second serving onto a plate that is already full–taking on additional obligations to please others leaves no space for tending to one’s own needs.
+- Increase in responsibilities: Think of this as adding another heaping second serving onto a plate that is already full–taking on additional obligations to please others leaves no space for tending to personal needs.

 10 Ways to Cope With Empathy Burnout

-Fortunately, empathy burnout can be prevented by implementing healthy coping strategies and self-care routines into your routine.
-However, empathy burnout will not solely be cured by “taking a mental health day” every now and again.
+Fortunately, implementing healthy coping strategies and self-care routines can help prevent empathy burnout.
+However, empathy burnout will not solely be cured by “taking a mental health day.”
 Understanding how to deal with feeling overwhelmed, prevent emotional burnout, and practice stress management are all important steps to take when addressing symptoms.

 Below are 10 tips for coping with empathy burnout: